 It is also important to note that startup incubators are usually for non-profit.
 This fits their line of work quite well and this means that they are usually run by academic or government institutions.

 What Is A Startup Accelerator?

-Startup accelerator or business accelerator helps your developing startup to grow by providing structured guidance, mentorship, access to investors and other support.
+Startup accelerator or business accelerator is an organisation that helps your developing startup to grow by providing structured guidance, mentorship, access to investors and other support.

 Accelerator helps young startups and businesses grow quickly during their starting stages by providing years’ worth of learning in short periods of time rather than letting them learn by scratch.
 They also often provide funding to the startups to kickstart their growth.